juandahl/arbitrum-connect-v2/README.md

 ## User Pain Point

 Users may need to bypass the Sequencer if their transaction doesn't reach the Ethereum network.
-However, doing this requires deep blockchain knowledge and software development skills.
+However, doing so requires deep blockchain knowledge and software development skills.

 ## Our Solution